-I hear that record collectors today call this particular record one of the "Holy Grail" of 7 inch records from those days.
+I hear that record collectors today call this particular record one of the "Holy Grail" of 7-inch records from those days.
 Why?
-Two former Rotters and the later on drummer for M.I.A.!
-Peter MacKenzie was famous for quitting a very famous pop band before they became huge and had a Billboard #1 single!
+Two former Rotters and the later the original drummer for M.I.A.!
+Peter MacKenzie was famous for quitting an extremely famous pop band (Berlin - "Take My Beath Away) before they became huge and had a Billboard #1 single!

 I was so happy to see this news!
 It was the best present I have received in years.
 Thank you so much for allowing me to brag!

 To think that the effort we made over 30 years ago finally gets some recognition today...
 Unbelievable!